Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Experiments

 \section{Experiments}

-In this Section, we first introduce the datasets used in our experiments, along with some implementation details and the description of the training parameters used in the various experiments.
-Then, we discuss the results, which show the strength of \mymethod in the analyzed benchmarks.
-Finally, we conduct an ablation analysis to show the effectiveness of the proposed self-supervised MS task and our single-stream approach, along with a comparison with recently proposed attention modules.
+In this Section, we first introduce the datasets used in our experiments, along with some implementation details.
+Then, we conduct an ablation to show the effectiveness of the proposed self-supervised MP tasks and our single-stream approach, along with an analysis on their effect on different models.
+Finally, we discuss the results, which show the strength of \mymethod in the analyzed benchmarks.